Sep 25, 2012

 Iran will not defend its Oscar statue

-I had the first episode of my new series on Iranian cinema all edited and ready to post, but it feels strange to write about Iranian cinema and yet ignore the biggest news of the day.
-The Iranian government has decided to boycott the Oscars in protest to the release of Innocence of Muslims
+I had the first episode of my new series on Iranian cinema all edited and ready to post, but it feels strange to write about Iranian cinema today and ignore the big news.
+The Iranian government has decided to boycott the Oscars in an act of protest to the release of Innocenceof Muslims.

-It’s a painful moment, to be honest, particularly because it was announced that Reza Mirkarimi’s A Cube of Sugar was going to be Iran’s representative in the category this year.
-It’s a gentle but thoughtful light comedy by one of the greatest directors of Iran’s new generation.
+It’s painful, to be honest; particularly because it had been announced earlier that Reza Mirkarimi’s A Cube of Sugar was going to be Iran’s representative in the category this year.
+It’s a gentle, thoughtful film by one of the greatest directors of Iranian cinema's new generation.
 I’ve always rooted for his success since his exquisite first feature, Under the Moonlight, and I’d have loved to see him take another stab at this.
 (Iran’s 2005 submission was Mirkarimi’s best work to date, So Close, So Far, which is criminally overlooked on the international scene.)
-This of course comes on the back of Iran’s first win for Asghar Farhadi’s A Separation, so Iran becomes one of only a handful of countries to not attempt to defend its statue.
+This of course comes on the back of the country's first win for Asghar Farhadi’s A Separation, so Iran becomes one of only a handful of countries not to attempt to defend its statue.
 (Film Actually’s Shane pointed me to South Africa and Bosnia who didn’t submit films after Tsotsi and No Man’s Land, respectively.
 If you know of more examples let me know in the comments.)

 Reza Kianian in A Cube of Sugar

-Mirkarimi and his film aside, I just can’t see how the decision to boycott the Oscars helps anyone.
+Mirkarimi and his film aside, I just can’t see how the decision to boycott the Oscars helps any of parties involved.
 Why deprive the Iranian film community of the chance to show its best work on the world’s greatest stage?
 It doesn’t seem like a trade off, just a lose-lose situation.
 If the reason for this boycott is that Iranians feel insulted by Innocence of Muslims, wouldn’t a worthy film in response send a better message to the world than simply boycotting the Oscars and leaving the scene altogether?
-And in any case, Innocent of Muslims is absolutely asinine but responding to it at all, whether in the form of a boycott or more aggressively, with riots and violence and shooting and killing, is even more stupid.
+And in any case, Innocent of Muslims is absolutely asinine but responding to it at all, whether in the form of a boycott or more aggressively, with riots and violence and shootings and killings as we've seen in other Muslim countries in the aftermath of its "release" is even more...stupid.
 If you don’t like the film, don’t watch it and move on.
-This type of reactionary approach only validates the film.
+This type of reactionary approach only validates it.
+Besides, I can guarantee you that before the ceremony is even held, barely anyone will remember the name of this "film".

 2 comments: